giantoak/trec-dd-ebola/README.md

 ## Running

-To run this job locally, you'll need...
+The process for executing programs that incorporate `mrjob` is laid out in detail in the module's [documentation](https://pythonhosted.org/mrjob/); this is a quick reference.

+### Requirements

 * an uncompressed list of files containing tweets, with a name like `list_of_trec_files.txt`
 * a key for decrypting this stuff, called something like `trec_decrypter.private`
 * Everything in this repository

+### Running Locally

-At the command line, type: `python westafricatwitter.py list_of_trec_files.txt > results.csv`
+At the command line, type: `python westafricatwitter.py list_of_trec_files.txt
+> results.csv`
 When the job finishes running, `results.csv` should contain a list of users and some summary stats.

+### Running on EC2

+This is *way* too large a challenge to cover in a small blurb.
+To keep it overly brief:
+1. Have an Amazon S3 bucket at [s3://my-bucket/](s3://my-bucket/).
+2. Make sure you've got yourself configured to use EC2 as described in the [`mrjob` documentation](https://pythonhosted.org/mrjob/guides/emr-quickstart.html).
+2. At the command line, type: `python westafricatwitter.py -r emr list_of_trec_files.txt --output-dir=s3://my-bucket/wat_results --no-output`